sphere-of-influence/sphere-of-influence.github.io/src-pages/content/about.md

 Contributors wanted!
 Currently in Beta!
 ~

 Sphere of Influence is dedicated to tracking lefty news on Twitter with a focus on the United Kingdom.
-Contributors wanted!
 We are currently in Beta so things might be a little rough & ready.

 Current contributors are [@SleepingInSnow](//twitter.com/SleepingInSnow) and [@OldNewStandard](//twitter.com/OldNewStandard).
 If you'd like to join the team please contact either of us.